dynodao/dynodao/README.md

 * `MySchemaAttributeValueSerializer`
   * A utility classes for serializing each type in `MySchema` to and from `AttributeValue`.
 You shouldn't need to use it explicitly, it's just nice to know about in case you need it.

 To make a query, you use the staged builder entry point, specify the index to use and they key values.
 Call `get()` using your [AmazonDynamoDB](https://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/dynamodbv2/AmazonDynamoDB.html) instance.
-This results a class with a lazy stream which automatically performs the pagination for you.
+This results a class with a lazy stream which automatically performs the pagination for you, keeping only one page in memory at a time.
 ```java
 DynoDao dynoDao = new DynoDao(amazonDynamoDbInstance);
 Stream<MySchema> queryResult = dynoDao.get(new MySchemaStagedDynamoBuilder()